rafalp/django-ember-gettext/README.md

 This program comes with ABSOLUTELY NO WARRANTY.

 This is free software and you are welcome to modify and redistribute it under the conditions described in the license.
-For the complete license, refer to LICENSE.rst
+For the complete license, refer to LICENSE